Skip to Main Content

 - If you have books checked out and you would like to renew them, you can contact the Circulation Desk by email at: Circulation@law.pace.edu.

-- ALL FINES for the spring 2020 semester and Fall 2020 semester will be waived.
+- ALL FINES for the spring 2020 and 2021 semesters and fall 2020 semester will be waived.
 If you are unable to return your book until we return to classes on campus, you will not be penalized in any way.
 We do ask that you return materials as soon as you can after we return to campus.

 - You can use the Library Drop-Box outside the Gerber Glass Law Center on the porch area.
 We will leave this box open 24X7 for the return of all materials checked out.
 We ask that you return all your materials to the dropbox rather than bringing them to the Circulation Desk.